deepchecks/deepchecks/docs/source/tutorials/vision/detection_tutorial.rst

 .. image :: /_static/tomatoes.png
 :alt: Tomatoes with bbox

-Downloading a pre-trained model
+Downloading a Pre-trained Model
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 In this tutorial, we will download a pre-trained SSDlite model and a MobileNetV3 Large backbone
 from the official PyTorch repository.
 For more details, please refer to the
 `official documentation <https://pytorch.org/vision/stable/generated/torchvision.models.detection.ssdlite320_mobilenet_v3_large.html#torchvision.models.detection.ssdlite320_mobilenet_v3_large>`_.

 After downloading the model, we will fine-tune it for our particular classes.
 We will do it by replacing the pre-trained
-head with a new one that match our needs.
+head with a new one that matches our needs.

 .. code-block:: python